-3.1 Journal Paper - Shall consist of no more than 20 pages total.
-Pages beyond 20 pages will not be judged.

-- 3.2 Oral Presentation.
+- 3.1.
+Journal Paper Shall consist of no more than 20 pages total.
+Pages beyond 20 pages will not be judged. - 3.2.
+Oral Presentation.
 (Flight Readiness Review FRR).
 Typical FRR criteria are described in attachment 1.
 The Oral Presentation (FRR) will be reviewed by a panel of AUVSI Seafarer Chapter judges and will be conducted in an open-air environment, with only minimal overhead protection from sun light and/or rain.
-All team members present should participate. - 3.2.1 The Oral Presentation (FRR) should follow a simple outline: 3.2.1.1 Team Coordination.
-Briefly review team members' experience, effectiveness of coordination.
-3.2.1.2 System Safety Overview.
-Review identified risks; avoidance, mitigation strategies.
+All team members present should participate. - 3.2.1.
+The Oral Presentation (FRR) should follow a simple outline: - 3.2.1.1.
+Team Coordination.
+Briefly review team members' experience, effectiveness of coordination. - 3.2.1.2.
+A brief description (only sufficient for the judges to understand the basic elements of the system). - 3.2.1.3.
+System Safety Overview.
+Review identified risks; avoidance, mitigation strategies. - 3.2.1.4.
+Results of developmental test (DT).
+Discuss test planning, what tests were performed, the results, any corrective actions taken, impact they

-3.2.1.3 Results of developmental test (DT).
-Discuss test planning, what tests were performed, the results, any corrective actions taken, impact they had on system implementation.
-This scope can include sub-system and system level simulation and testing performed during bench, laboratory, ground and flight test efforts to acquire test data and evaluate performance of: components or subsystems, air vehicle integration, ground control system integration, full UAS integration, and mission performance.

-3.2.1.4 Evidence of likely Mission Accomplishment.
-Review demonstrated performance based upon either system or subsystem level development tests that supports successful mission accomplishment during the flight demonstration.
+- had on system implementation.
+This scope can include sub-system and system level simulation and testing performed during bench, laboratory, ground and flight test efforts to acquire test data and evaluate performance of: components or subsystems, air vehicle integration, ground control system integration, full UAS integration, and mission performance. - 3.2.1.5.
+Evidence of likely Mission Accomplishment.
+Review demonstrated performance based upon either system or subsystem level development tests that supports successful mission accomplishment during the flight demonstration. - 3.2.1.6.
+Pre-Mission Brief. - 3.2.2.
+Duration.
+The Oral Presentation (FRR) shall be limited to no more than 15 minutes, plus a 5 minute period for the judges to ask question of the team presenters. - 3.2.3.
+Static Display.
+Upon completion of the Oral Presentation (FRR) question and answer period, the judges will be provided a brief 5 minute review and inspection of the team's UAS, including air vehicle exterior (and interior if available), ground station, safety check lists, and other supporting evidence of readiness. - 3.3.
+Flight Demonstration.

-3.2.1.5 Pre-Mission Brief.

-3.2.2 Duration.
-The Oral Presentation (FRR) shall be limited to no more than 15 minutes, plus a 5 minute period for the judges to ask question of the team presenters.

-3.2.3 Static Display.
-Upon completion of the Oral Presentation (FRR) question and answer period, the judges will be provided a brief 5 minute review and inspection of the team's AUS, including air vehicle exterior (and interior if available), ground station, safety check lists, and other supporting evidence of readiness.

-3.3 Flight Demonstration.
 Each team will arrive prepared to begin flight operations.
 The team will be called forward, set-up at the flight line during their preparation time, then commence start procedures once their demonstration time begins.
-Flight demonstrations should follow procedures briefed the day before during FRR.
+Flight demonstrations should follow procedures briefed during the FRR.